Desperate Measures (musical): Productions

 The musical premiered at Lyric Stage in Irving, Texas on April 30 and closed May 15, 2004.
 It was staged and directed by Cheryl Denson, with musical direction by James McQuillen, scenic design by Wade Giampa (1950-2009), lighting design by Susan A. White, and costume design by Billie Boston.
 This was the third David Friedman premiere at the Lyric which had previously produced the United States mainland premiere of King Island Christmas in 1999 and Listen to My Heart: The Songs of David Friedman in 2001.
 The Irving, Texas production featured; Jimmy Nelson as Johnny Blood, Dara Whitehead as Susanna/Sister Mary Jo, Ron Gonzales as the sheriff, Brad M. Johnson as the priest, Bradley Campbell as the governor and Gina Biancardi as Bella Rose.

 The musical opened at the New York Music Theater Festival on September 12, 2006, and ran through September 24 at the 45th Street Theatre in New York City.
 The New York cast included Merwin Foard, Patrick Garner, Ginifer King, Jenny Powers, Max von Essen, and Nick Wyman.

 In 2012, a rhyming verse version of Desperate Measures was performed at The Spirit of Broadway Theater in Norwich, Ct.
 The show ran from June 27 to July 29.
 It was directed by Brett Bernardini, with choreography by Christine Snitken-Bouley, lighting design by Greg Solomon, scenic design by Mike Billings, sound design by Steven Hinchey, and musical direction by Dan Brandl.
 The production featured Michael Sullivan, Aline O'Connor, Corrado Alicata, Johnny Marion, Keith Johnson and Shauna Goodgold.

 The Original Off-Broadway production premiered at the York Theatre in New York City on September 19, 2017, running until December 31, 2017.
 Due to popular demand, the show season was extended three times.
 The cast featured Emma Degerstedt as Susanna/Sister Mary Jo, Gary Marachek as Father Morse, Lauren Molina as Bella Rose, Conor Ryan as Johnny Blood, Peter Saide as Sheriff Green and Nick Wyman as Governor von Richterhenkenpflichtgetruber with Anthony Festa, Celia Hottenstein and Tom Souhrada as Standbys.
 An original cast album of this production was recorded in December 2017 and released by Sony Masterworks Broadway.

-The production featured on Stage 4 at New World Stages from May 30 to October 28, 2018, featuring Gary Marachek, Lauren Molina, Sarah Parnicky, Conor Ryan, Peter Saide, and Nick Wyman with Anthony Festa, Celia Hottenstein, and Tom Souhrada.
+The production featured on Stage 4 at New World Stages from May 30 to October 28, 2018, featuring the same cast as the York Theatre production with the notable cast change of Sarah Parnicky replacing Emma Degerstedt as Susanna/Sister Mary Jo.

-The original casts are as follows: